 Weather in Singapore

 Singapore is a tiny city-state that is located just south of the Malay Peninsula.
 It is an island that is located just one degree above the equator.
-Thus, it has a tropical and equatorial climate, as a result of which Singapore doesn't have any distinct seasons as such.
+Thus, it has a tropical and equatorial climate, which is why Singapore doesn't have any distinct seasons.
 The weather in Singapore is like anywhere else on a tropical island- warm and humid.
 Rains come suddenly, and the showers leave as fast as they came, seldom ever lasting more than an hour long.
 As a consequence of its location, Singapore never farces extreme weather and is usually always tolerable.

 Weather in Singapore in February

-Weather in Singapore in February, as mentioned earlier, is pretty much the same throughout the year with minor variations of two or three degrees depending on what time of the year it is.
-February is in the time just after the North-Eastern monsoon.
-As a result, it is much drier than the period preceding it.
+As mentioned earlier, the weather in Singapore in February is pretty much the same throughout the year, with minor variations of two or three degrees depending on the time of year.
+February in Singapore comes just after the North-Eastern monsoon ends, so it is much drier than the period preceding it.
 The weather is also relatively mildly windy in comparison to the rest of the year.
-The average temperature hovers between 24 degrees Celsius and 32 degrees Celsius and never goes under or over.
+The average temperature hovers between 24 and 32 degrees Celsius and never goes under or over.

 Is it a Good Idea to Visit Singapore in February?

 Given its consistent Singapore weather in February and also throughout the year and its location that is accessible from most parts of the world, Singapore always has an influx of tourists no matter what time of the year it is.
-However, February is a great time to visit since it is just after the holiday season around the world - also the peak tourist time for Singapore.
-The weather is also tolerable, making it a good time to visit the lion city.
+However, February is a great time to visit since it is just after the holiday season around the world, and it is also the peak tourist time for Singapore.
+The weather is also tolerable, making it a good time to visit the Lion City.

-The Chingay parade, in some sense, is a culmination of the festivities of the New Year.
-Held around 10 days after the day of the Lunar new year, it was originally started in around four decades ago to compensate for the ban of fireworks and crackers that are traditionally used to ward off evil spirits on the day of the new year.
-Although it is celebrated as an event in the Chinese new year, the event is representative of the multicultural spirit of Singapore.
-The parade has Indian, Malay, and Eurasian participants and influences bringing together the entire Singaporean community as one.
-Today the Chingay parade is one of the biggest street performances and float parades in all of Asia.
-With a lot of gaiety, energy and abuzz with events, the Chingay parade is a true representation of what Singapore is a perfect blend of the old and new apart from being a melting pot of four vividly different cultures.
+The Chingay parade, in some sense, is a culmination of the festivities of the New Year held around 10 days after the day of the Lunar New Year.
+The parade has Indian, Malay, and Eurasian participants and influences, bringing together the entire Singaporean community as one.
+Today, the Chingay parade is one of the most significant street performances and float parades in all of Asia.

 3. Valentine's Day

-Whats Singapore's weather in February like?
-Romantic of course!
-Celebrated the world over as the day of love, Singapore also has its own version of Valentine's Day.
-There are many events and parties that cater to the couples and lovebirds on the day.
-Right from offers on romantic meals to other events that can be done together as a couple.
-For a romantic yet memorable time: head over to the Harbourfront and hop aboard a cable car to Mount Faber for some splendid views and romantic times.
+What's Singapore's weather in February like?
+Romantic, of course!
+Celebrated as the day of love, Singapore also has its version of Valentine's Day.
+Many events and parties cater to the couples and lovebirds on the day.
+For a romantic yet memorable time, head over to the Harbourfront and hop aboard a cable car to Mount Faber for some splendid views and romantic times.
 Alternatively, go to the Marina Bay Sands Skypark's Observation deck on the 57th floor.
 From here you can catch the dazzling Singapore skyline along with your loved one.
 What better way to celebrate love than with panoramic views!

 Travel Tips